 - Cloud-based assets - SaaS tools, online data storage platforms, and data analytics

-There are other examples, but these are some of the most common ones found in a modern organizations IT assets.
+There are other examples, but these are some of the most common asset relationships found in a modern organizations IT assets.

 The 4 Steps of the IT Asset Management Process